zulip/zulip/templates/zerver/development-community.md

 - When asking for help, provide the details needed for others to help you.
-For example, include the **full traceback** in a [code block](/help/code-blocks) (not a screenshot), a link to the code or a WIP PR you’re having trouble debugging, etc.
+For example, include the **full traceback** in a [code block](/help/code-blocks) (not a screenshot), a link to the code or a draft PR you’re having trouble debugging, etc.
 - Ask questions on streams rather than PMing core contributors.
 You’ll get answers faster since other people can help, and it makes it possible for others to benefit from the discussion.